qcri-social/AIDR/Installation-Instructions.md

  * In the [mysql] section, add:
     * `default-character-set = utf8mb4`
 1. **Redis configuration**: modify `redis.conf`:
    * Increase the maximum number of clients to avoid having an error "max number of clients reached":
      * `maxclients = 10000`
    * Set the timeout to zero to allow very slow running collections:
      * `timeout = 0`
+   * For performance optimization(recommended):-
+     1. Cap the maxmemory limit to around 2gb or more.
+By default it is infinite.
+       * `maxmemory = 2gb`
+     1. Set the eviction policy to allkeys-lru.
+By default it is noeviction.
+       * `maxmemory-policy = allkeys-lru`

 Remember to re-start these services to make sure the configuration options have been applied.